microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 We have 6 test cases, all from the same software title which had severe obviously incorrect rendering which would make the title unplayable.
 One important note about this title is that it is an Xbox & Windows exclusive title.
+Since the title is platform exclusive its shaders may not need to be resilient to different language semantics implemented by different shader compilers.

 #### Conclusions Drawn